ottuzzi/hyperliquid-java-sdk/README.md

 OrderRequest slOrder = OrderRequest.builder()
         .perp("ETH")
-        .sell("0.01") // Direction to close a long position .triggerPrice("2900", false) // Trigger when price drops below 2900 .market() // Execute as a market order when triggered .reduceOnly(true) // Ensures it only reduces a position .build();
+        .sell("0.01") // Direction to close a long position .stopBelow("2900") // Trigger when price drops below 2900
+        .marketTrigger() // Execute as a market order when triggered .reduceOnly() // Ensures it only reduces a position .build();

 // Take-Profit Limit Order
 OrderRequest tpOrder = OrderRequest.builder()
         .perp("ETH")
         .sell("0.01")
-        .triggerPrice("3100", true) // Trigger when price rises above 3100
+        .stopAbove("3100") // Trigger when price rises above 3100
-        .limitPrice("3100") // Execute as a limit order .reduceOnly(true)
+        .limitPrice("3100") // Execute as a limit order .reduceOnly()
         .build();
 ```